Jessicaward/SpotNetCore/README.md

 | Contributor | wbail [![wbail](https://avatars3.githubusercontent.com/u/50164620?s=100&v=4)](https://github.com/wbail) |
 | Technical Consultant | Prolcons [![Prolcons](https://avatars3.githubusercontent.com/u/50164620?s=100&v=4)](https://github.com/Prolcons) |

+## How to contribute

+If you'd like to contribute, start by searching through the issues and pull requests to see whether someone else has raised a similar idea or question.

+If you don't see your idea listed, and you think it fits into the goals of this guide, do one of the following:

+If your contribution is *minor*, such as a typo fix, fork the project, commit your changes and then open a pull request to this repository.

+If your contribution is *major*, such as a new guide, start by opening an issue first.
+That way, other people can weigh in on the discussion before you do any work.

 ## Commands
 ### Play
 This command will play the current track.